San Gimignano, Italy is a fun and fascinating place to explore while visiting Tuscany.

 Comfortable Shoes

-All of the places to visit in San Gimignano need to be reached on foot – so it is wise to pack the proper shoes.
-I like to explore in my comfortable sneakers and Kris prefers to wear these trail shoes.
+There’s a lot walking involved – so it is wise to pack the proper shoes.
+I explore in these comfortable trainers and Kris prefers to wear trail shoes.
 We share more styles and reviews in our article, Best Shoes for Travelers.

 Travel Camera

-San Gimignano and Tuscany are simply gorgeous!
-In order to properly capture the beauty of the region, we recommend upgrading your travel camera for the best photos.
+In order to properly capture the beauty of Tuscany, we recommend upgrading your travel camera for the best photos.

 We use a DSLR Canon Rebel with a 18-135mm lens.
 It is nicely equipped and well-priced – making it a great camera for budget travelers!